Class of 2018

 - Hometown: Bedford, MA

 At Notre Dame, Cassi is a volunteer tutor and member of the Ski and Snowboarding Club.
-Cassi enjoys photography, snowboarding, and cooking.
-She spent summer 2015 volunteering with HELP international in Piura, Peru.
+She enjoys photography, snowboarding, and cooking.
+She is majoring in Political Science and minoring in Poverty Studies, and wrote her senior thesis on urban food policy.
+After graduation, she will be joining the Teach For America corps in Oakland, CA.

 - Areas of Study: Finance; Applied and Computational Mathematics and Statistics